| Among the many "ghost stories" that Orpheus Group

 Oblivion, having the option of coming back as a Risen will

 encourage the players to do so, if only to kick major ass.
+One reason is to give formerly live characters another chance

 at "life."
 Some players have a problem playing a ghost,